 Shock absorption is key and numerous technologies have been developed in order to mitigate it.
 For instance the Getty Institute in LA uses vulcanised rubber originally developed for space shuttle, and the Tate technicians have attached accelerometers to fake paintings in crates to test their efficacy to shocks (they need to be toppled 17 times before any cracking evidence!).
 From their research they found that on average a painting can survive to a G-forces up to 50G (more than 140 kph car crash) when crated properly.

-2- Security: thievery and lost items
+2- Security in Art shipping: thievery and lost items

 Getting a piece from A to B has more variables than one can imagine.
 Artworks are often priceless by their rarity, and therefore require rock-solid security.
 The logistics industry isn’t without risk.

 There are two philosophies regarding rock-solid security.
 In most European countries and for museum-grade art, security is taken very seriously.
 Indeed, works will travel with bodyguards in armored vehicles.
 In Italy, you will even find police convoys, whereas in the UK, they prefer to keep the transport of valuable pieces low key - no one will know when the crown jewels are moving from the Tower of London, and the more discreet the crate is, the better.